rmscode/binary-garden/docs/software/microsoft-office/word/hide-images.md

 !!! info "What the frick Microsoft?"

     This is frustrating and hilarious at the same time.
-This months update (March 2024) ***removed*** the "Show Pictures Placeholders" option from Word...[Source](https://answers.microsoft.com/en-us/msoffice/forum/all/show-picture-placeholders-removed-from-wordno/e336ac69-b04d-4656-8a67-b92ef006559d).
+This month's update (March 2024) ***removed*** the "Show Pictures Placeholders" option from Word...[Source](https://answers.microsoft.com/en-us/msoffice/forum/all/show-picture-placeholders-removed-from-wordno/e336ac69-b04d-4656-8a67-b92ef006559d).

 Sometimes, larges documents with lots of images can be difficult to work with because it may slow the program down.